ErnestoMaximum/Python-Collection/.github/PULL_REQUEST_TEMPLATE.md

 # 🚀 Pull Request
 # 📝 Summery
-Explain the perpus of this pull request
+Explain the purpose of this pull request

 ## 📌 Description
 <!-- Describe your changes in detail -->